 In the current low-interest environment, many borrowers are choosing to refinance those loans and lock in lower rates.
 Shaving off a few percentage points might not seem like a big deal, but it can ultimately save you thousands of dollars in interest charges.
 And if there’s little chance of broad student loan forgiveness on federal student loans, many are taking the savings while they can.

 The downsides of refinancing federal student loans

 However, while refinancing has few downsides if you have private student loans, borrowers with federal student loans have other considerations to keep in mind:

-- Federal forbearance is usually better than private forbearance.
-When you move your loans from federal to private through refinancing, you lose your federal protections, like deferment and the current forbearance period.
+- Federal forbearance is usually better than private forbearance: When you move your loans from federal to private through refinancing, you lose your federal protections, like deferment and the current forbearance period.
 These protections are vital to millions of borrowers who can’t afford to make payments on their student loans due to the COVID-19 crisis.
-This means if there’s ever another hold again, your refinanced loans wouldn’t be included.
+This means that if there’s ever another hold again, your refinanced loans wouldn’t be included.

 The bottom line: Should you wait for student loan forgiveness or refinance?